-When people think of networking, the first thought is usually online or with people outside of the organization.
+When people think of networking, what usually comes to mind is networking online (e.g., via LinkedIn, email) or with people outside of their organization (say at a tradeshow or industry event).
 But what about internal networking?
-If you’ve never done it, you may be asking, “What is it?” and “How do I network internally?”
+If you’ve never done it, you may be wondering what it is and how to do it.

-Networking is what we do every day when we talk, text, email, and meet new people with the purpose of sharing information.
-While external networking helps us grow our connections to professionals outside of our organization, office networking not only helps individuals add people to their professional networks, it has the added benefit of increasing productivity and engagement inside a company.
+Networking is what we do every day when we talk, text, email and meet new people with the purpose of sharing information.
+While external networking helps us grow our connections to professionals outside of our organization, networking with coworkers helps us grow and strengthen connections with professionals inside our organization – with the added benefit of increasing productivity and engagement internally.
 Internal networking is something many of us do naturally every day.
 Like external networking, internal networking is about building a group of people who know you and will help you if they can.

-Although internal networking is talked about less, there are many advantages for the employee, as well as for the organization.
+Although internal networking is talked about less, there are many advantages for both the employee and the organization.

 Internal networking promotes:

-- Gathering insights into other functions within the company
+- gathering insights into other functions within a company

-If you ask the right questions of the right people, you may discover new career opportunities.
-In some ways, internal networking has the same result.
-Engaging in casual conversation with members of your own organization will help you discover useful information, like which certifications may be beneficial for your professional development, discovering new industry and business trends, generating new project ideas, and getting a better understanding of the company mission and vision.
+For most professionals, external networking is a key way to discover career opportunities in new companies and industries.
+Internal networking follows the same idea, just internally: By asking the right questions of the right people within your organization, you can grow your career in your company.
+Engaging in casual conversation with members of your own organization will help you discover useful information (such as which certifications may be beneficial for your professional development), learn about new industry and business trends, generate new project ideas, gain details about upcoming product/service launches, discover company needs that may lead to role opportunities and get a better understanding of the company mission and vision.

-For organizations, encouraging internal networking leads to lower rates of employee turnover because team members feel connected and tend to have a clearer picture of organization’s purpose.
-Remember the saying, “what goes around comes around”; building mutually beneficial relationships can have a positive impact on individual career satisfaction and on the future of the organization.
+For organizations, encouraging internal networking leads to lower rates of employee turnover because team members feel connected and tend to have a clearer picture of their organization’s purpose.
+Remember the saying, ‘what goes around comes around?’
+Building mutually beneficial relationships can have a positive impact on individual career satisfaction and on the future of the organization.

-If you feel awkward about internal networking, you may be wondering, “Where is the line drawn between networking and brown-nosing?”
+If you feel awkward about internal networking, you may be wondering where the line is between networking and brownnosing.
 The answer to that question lies in your mindset, attitude and how well you are able to offer as much as you ask.
 To begin, proactively plan your actions and make sure you don’t cross over the line from making new social connections to bothering people.

 The key here is to understand how complimenting people just to get in their good graces is not networking.
 You want to be authentic.
-One way to accomplish this is to be an active listener.
-Truly listen to what people are saying and observe their body language.
-When feedback is provided, it should be reflective with follow-up questions so the other person knows you are engaged.
+One way to accomplish this is to be an active listener – truly listen to what people are saying and observe their body language and tone.
+When feedback is provided, it should be reflective with follow-up questions so the other person knows you're engaged.
 Lastly, be open and honest in your responses.